oroinc/documentation/frontend/back-office/placeholders.rst

 Also, you can override the placeholders configuration in another ``placeholders.yml`` file defined in a bundle with a higher priority.

-Find more examples in |placeholders.yml files defined in OroPlatform bundles|.
+Find more examples in placeholders.yml files defined in OroPlatform bundles.

 .. include:: /include/include-links-dev.rst
    :start-after: begin